 Research and the State is an event at which graduate students present their scholarly research to the K-State community and discuss the implications their research has for important state-related issues: sustainable water supply, economic development and job creation, workforce development, plant and animal health, food safety; from farm to fork, health conditions impacting the health of Kansas including cancer, obesity, diabetes, and other conditions, health care costs, alternative health care, community development and quality of life in rural communities, alternative and sustainable energy sources, education; student achievement and student testing, business attraction in the state.

 K-State faculty judges select the top 10 presenters to represent K-State at the annual Capitol Graduate Research Summit (CGRS) in the spring.

 Below are all necessary materials for abstract submission:

 - Registration and Abstract Formatting Instructions

 - Abstract Template - DO NOT submit abstracts via email.
-Presenters will upload abstracts in the online registration form once it becomes available.
+Presenters will upload abstracts in the online registration accessible below.

 ABSTRACT SUBMISSION DEADLINE: Friday, September 26, 2014- 11:59pm CST

 Poster Guidelines and Set Up

 - Posters for Research and the State should not exceed 5 feet in width.